codio/knowledge/README.md

 ## One time setup

 ### Stack
-If using Codio, put on the certified Python stack.
+If using Codio, put on the certified Python stack `Python Ubuntu 22.04 (pyenv)`.

 ### Install